Ethan Hawke Is The Latest Celebrity To Take Aim At Donald Trump, Claims He Conned America

 “We’re losing all the time, and we’re also gaining all the time.
 To love is to lose love.
 But you move on.
 You have to.
 What brings me the most joy in my life is when things are going really well with my wife.”

 Hawke revealed that he came to the conclusion that love is so much more important than fame or money.
 After a long career in acting, he knows that being famous doesn’t guarantee happiness.
-He said that he tells his children that above everything he just wants them to grow up and feel loved and secure.
+He said that he tells his children that above everything, he just wants them to grow up and feel loved and secure.

-Ethan Hawke is the latest of many celebrities that have taken aim at President Donald Trump since he won the election in November.
+Ethan Hawke is the latest of many celebrities who have taken aim at President Donald Trump since he won the election in November.

 [Featured Image by Michael Loccisano/Getty Images]